-ECD110 - Family and Community Relations
+ECD110 - Family and Community Relations 3 Credits

-This course is an overview of techniques and materials for promoting effective family/program partnerships to foster positive child development.
+This course is an overview of techniques and materials promoting effective for family/program partnerships foster to positive child development.
 Emphasis is on availability and accessibility of community resources and on developing appropriate communication skills.